 This list is not complete and pet owners must read ingredient labels (especially on sugar-free products) to determine if the product contains xylitol.

-The hypoglycemic dose of xylitol for dogs is considered to be approximately 0.1 grams per kilogram of body weight (about 0.45 gram per pound).
+The hypoglycemic dose of xylitol for dogs is considered to be approximately 0.1 gram per kilogram of body weight.
 A typical stick of gum contains 0.3 to 0.4 grams of xylitol, which means that a 10 lb dog could be poisoned by as little as a stick and a half of gum, or a 70 lb dog by as little as 10 and one half sticks of gum.

 The dose to cause hepatic necrosis is 1 gram per kilogram of body weight, about ten times more than the above dose.
 In the example above, the 10 lb dog would have to find an unopened package of gum and eat it for liver destruction to occur.